OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 Make sure you have a Vivado license available before proceeding.
 If you're using ORI's floating license, that means setting up the SSH tunnel to the license server and setting the environment variable `XILINXD_LICENSE_FILE` appropriately, in that same terminal.

 #### Clone the Repository with all the HDL Elements
 Clone the _appropriate_ branch of this repository directly from Analog Devices github.

-To use Vivado 2019.1, to harmonize with Mathworks Buildroot, get [ at](https://github.com/analogdevicesinc/hdl/tree/hdl_2019_r1) To use Vivado 2021.1, which we are using with the zc706 and adrv9009, then get get [ at](https://github.com/analogdevicesinc/hdl/tree/hdl_2021_r1)
+For example, to use Vivado 2019.1, to harmonize with Mathworks Buildroot, type `git clone https://github.com/analogdevicesinc/hdl` and then `git checkout hdl_2019_r1`

+Another example: To use Vivado 2021.1, type `git clone https://github.com/analogdevicesinc/hdl` and then `git checkout hdl_2021_r1`

+You may have to inspect or list the branches to get the correct branch name.

 Navigate to this directory: ../hdl/projects/adrv9001/zcu102 and type "make CMOS_LVDS_N=0"